Don Shula Dead, Former Miami Dolphins Coach Dies At 90

 — Barry Jackson (@flasportsbuzz) May 4, 2020

-Shula was born on January 4, 1930, in Grand River, Ohio, to parents Dan and Mary.
-Shula was one of seven kids.
-He is survived by his wife, Mary Ann Stephens, and his five kids.
+Shula was born on January 4, 1930, in Grand River, Ohio, to parents Dan and Mary and was one of seven kids.
+He is survived by his wife, Mary Ann Stephens, and his five children.

 Shula Played Defensive Back For 3 Teams After Being Drafted In 1951

-Shula started playing football in high school and went on to play at John Carroll University, where he attended college.
-He was dedicated to his studies, and graduated in 1951 as a sociology major with a minor in mathematics.
-While his future in the world of education looked bright, Shula was drafted by the Cleveland Browns in the ninth round of the 1951 NFL draft.
+Shula started playing football in high school and went on to play at John Carroll University.
+He was dedicated to his studies and graduated in 1951 as a sociology major with a minor in mathematics.
+While his future in the world of education looked bright, that was put on hold when he was drafted by the Cleveland Browns in the ninth round of the 1951 NFL draft.

-In his seven NFL seasons as a player, Shula signed deals with the Cleveland Browns, the Baltimore Colts, and the Washington Redskins.
-He played defensive back in 73 games and had 21 interceptions, and recovered four fumbles over the course of his playing career.
+In his seven seasons as a player, Shula signed deals with the Cleveland Browns, the Baltimore Colts, and the Washington Redskins.
+He played defensive back in 73 games and had 21 interceptions.
+He also recovered four fumbles over the course of his playing career.

 Shula Is The ‘Winningest’ Coach In NFL History

-Shula began his coaching career in 1958, inking a deal to become an assistant coach at the University of Virginia.
+Shula began his coaching career in 1958, inking a deal to become an assistant at the University of Virginia.
 From there, he went on to work as an assistant at the University of Kentucky before getting his big NFL-coaching-break in 1960, when he became the defensive backfield coach for the Detroit Lions.
 In 1963, he became the head coach of the then-Baltimore Colts, where he stayed for seven years.
 In 1970, he inked a deal with the Miami Dolphins, where he spent the next 25 years.

 Shula was known as the winningest coach in NFL history, with 328 wins under his belt before he retired.
 George Halas, former head coach of the Chicago Bears, is in second place with 318 wins, and Bill Belichick, current head coach of the New England Patriots, rounds out the top three with 273 wins.
 Shula only had two losing seasons in his 33-year career as a head coach.